wamp-proto/wamp-proto/spec/README.md

 	[3, 23, 5, "throw me away ...
 I am just noise"]

-Incoming heartbeats are not required to be answered by an outgoing heartbeat, but sending of hearbeats is under independent control with each peer.
+Incoming heartbeats are not required to be answered by an outgoing heartbeat.
+Sending of hearbeats is under independent control with each peer.

 ## Publish & Subscribe